samytichadou/Palette-Addon_for_blender/README.md

 Possible importer for Adobe Palette and xml format

 Pantone creation through several techniques (complementary colors, triad, shade, similarity...) around a "master" color

+Image Creation to get a jpg, png... file from the palette